EddyVerbruggen/nativescript-calendar/README.md

 ## DO NOT USE YET
-This baby is heavily work in progress :)
+Most is working, but still work in progress.
+Testing this baby currently..